RCLS Student Scholars 2023-2024 Program Applications Now Open

 In past years, Reiss Center Student Scholars have:

-- Contributed to original research and an award-winning new platform on war powers
+- Contributed to original research as well as an award-winning open-source platform on war powers;

 Founded in 2003, the Reiss Center is a non-partisan multidisciplinary research institute at NYU School of Law.
-The Reiss Center is engaged in innovative research and programming, and undertakes activities focused on both breaking developments and long-standing issues in national security law and strategy.
 In all its work, the Reiss Center studies national security law and practice against the backdrop of an era defined by significant change—from geopolitical developments to rapid technological advances—as well as enduring challenges.
 Our program of study includes three core areas: National Security at Home: Domestic Law, Policy, and Process; Use of Force and Emerging Security Threats; and National Security in a Shifting Geopolitical Context.

 The Reiss Center is also home to Just Security, the online forum on law, rights, and national security.
 Just Security aims to promote principled and pragmatic solutions to national security problems that decision-makers face.
 Its Board of Editors includes individuals with significant government experience, civil society attorneys, academics, and other leading voices.